 Bible-based humility does not mean groveling.When I humble myself, I feel strong in the Lord.
 I don't need to be defensive.

-Bible-based humility isn't being unaware of your gifts or calling.Although we should avoid self-pride, godly humility does not mean we should pretend we are unaware of the gifts God has given us.
-The key is to remember that they are from God.Although I am less than the least of all of Gods people, this grace was given to me: to preach to the gentiles the unsearchable riches of Christ.
+Bible-based humility does not mean being unaware of your gifts or calling.Although we should avoid self-pride, godly humility does not mean we should pretend we are unaware of the gifts God has given us.
+The key is to remember that they are from God.Although I am less than the least of all of God's people, this grace was given to me: to preach to the gentiles the unsearchable riches of Christ.
 (Ephesians 3:8)

 I am not in the least inferior to the "super-apostles," even though I am nothing.
 (2 Corinthians 12:11)

 Bible-based humility does not mean we should never speak directly.When God says to be humble, he lets us know we must examine our motives and attitudes.
-We also must examine how we take action.
+We also must examine how we respond to others.

-But there are times when we need to take strong actions.
-Here are two examples of taking strong actions while maintaining a humble spirit:
+But there are times when we need to take strong action.
+Here are two examples of taking strong action while maintaining a humble spirit:

 Jesus was meek of spirit, yet he chased the moneychangers out of the temple (Matthew 21:12 and Mark 11:15-16).